Finding the Best Places to Retire Since 2006!

 The Flagler Beach Public Library sits next to a park and has 25,000 books, including large print books.
 Wifi is available for laptop users, and there are two public access computers with Internet access.

 The popular George Wickline Senior Center is managed by Flagler County and provides hot congregate noon meals Monday through Friday.
 It also has a lending library, a computer center, a pool table, guest speakers and a variety of educational and recreational programs.

 Florida Hospital Flagler is not actually in Flagler Beach but is just 10 miles away in Palm Coast.
 It has 99 beds and is accredited by the Joint Commission.
 Medicare patients are accepted.

 Summers bring temperatures in the 80s and 90s, and winters primarily bring temperatures in the 50s and 60s.
 On average, the area receives 50 inches of rain each year.
 On the comfort index, a combination of temperature and humidity, Flagler Beach ranks well below the national average The tornado risk is 40% above the national average, and hurricanes and flooding are always a possibility.
-In fact, 2016's Hurricane Matthew wiped out parts of Highway A1A (few homes or businesses, though, were damaged).
+In fact, 2016's Hurricane Matthew wiped out parts of Highway A1A (although few homes or businesses were damaged).

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes